NEWS, EDITORIALS, REFERENCE

 In C64 OS, Applications have a standard icon that is composed of 3x3 characters.
 These are referred by the datatype, image/3icon.

-Desktop Designer can load and edit 3icons allowing you to create nice icon for your own Application, or hack around and modify the icons of existing Applications.
+Desktop Designer can load and edit 3icons allowing you to create a nice icon for your own Application, or hack around and modify the icons of existing Applications.
 Icon files are stored in Application bundle directories with the name "icon.charset".

 An icon that's 3x3 characters is, slightly larger than a sprite, 24x24 pixels.
 These get rendered as full characters to 24 columns and 24 rows.
 Again, like sprites, the pixel data is rendered starting at the 2nd row, just below the menu bar, and starting in the 1st column.
 In order to see and edit the bottom-most row of pixel data it is necessary to hide the status bar.
 This can be done with the global keyboard shortcut, CONTROL+COMMODORE+SPACE.